Text by CLOT Magazine

 We thought DREAM offered the opportunity to reinterpret the themes in fresh and relevant way, from how you restore balance in the world to magic and transformation.
-The idea that things are not necessarily what they seem has been the perfect opportunity to explore the switch between the real (live studio performance) and the imaginary (CGI world).
-Gabrielle Jenks, Digital Director at MIF, told CLOT over the email.
+The idea that things are not necessarily what they seem has been the perfect opportunity to explore the switch between the real (live studio performance) and the imaginary (CGI world), says Gabrielle Jenks, Digital Director at MIF.

 Audiences will experience a new performance environment easily accessed on their mobile, desktop or tablet via the dream.online website.
-The Director of Marshmallow Laser Feast, Robin McNicholas, expanded on the intellectual process that drove to develop DREAM.
+The Director of Marshmallow Laser Feast, Robin McNicholas, expanded on the intellectual process that drove the development of DREAM.
 We were interested in the original text for many reasons.
 Still, one that stood out was the meta aspect of the ‘play within a play’, which is mirrored by what we’re doing with motion capture, virtual beings and environments.

 Also, I’m fascinated by how the dreamworld and reality often blur in stories that involve the supernatural, and ultimately this points to questions around human perception.
 This took us to discuss the umwelt of each character we created and how best we can take the audiences into various perspectives of the wood where audiences wouldn’t necessarily visit in a traditional theatre production.

-DREAM explores how audiences could experience live performance in the future in addition to a regular visit to a performance venue.
-The performance uses the latest gaming and theatre technology and an interactive symphonic score that responds to the actors’ movement during the show.
+DREAM explores how audiences could experience live performances in the future and a regular visit to a performance venue.
+The performance uses the latest gaming and theatre technology and an interactive symphonic score that responds to the actors’ movements during the show.
 The live performance is set in a virtual midsummer forest.
 Under the shadow of gathering clouds at dusk, lit by the glimmer of fireflies, Puck acts as the guide.

-If we look at the technology used to develop DREAM, we find that the production is performed with seven actors in a specially created 7x7metre motion capture volume created at the Guildhall in Portsmouth, supported by a team from the University of Portsmouth.
+Let’s look at the technology used to develop DREAM.
+We find that the production is performed with seven actors in a specially created 7x7metre motion capture volume created at the Guildhall in Portsmouth, supported by a team from the University of Portsmouth.
 The performance space includes an LED backdrop that displays the unreal world allowing performers to see their place and act within the virtual environment.